umairraza96/react-redux-boiler-plate/README.md

-# React with Redux Boiler Plater using Redux thunks
+# React with Redux Boiler Plate using Redux thunks